dannng/dannng.github.io/docs/glossary.markdown

 Note: Special commands are typically necessary to view extended file metadata, such as the mdls command or the "Get Info / More Info" context-menu Finder interaction in macOS environments, the xattr command in Linux environments.

 ### File
 A stream of content(s) with some attached metadata, typically at least a name and associated timestamp (via a filesystem or container such as a zip).
-Wikipedia supplies, for broader context: "A computer file is a computer resource for recording data in a computer storage device, primarily identified by its file name.
+[Wikipedia supplies the following explanation](https://en.wikipedia.org/wiki/Computer_file): "A computer file is a computer resource for recording data in a computer storage device, primarily identified by its file name.
 Just as words can be written to paper, so can data be written to a computer file."

 See also:
 - [File](https://dictionary.archivists.org/entry/file.html) (SAA Dictionary of Archives Terminology)